Alex-Huleatt/wolfssl-examples/tls/tutorial-tcp-tls.md

   * [Adding Non-blocking I/O](https://github.com/wolfSSL/wolfssl-examples/blob/master/tls/tutorial-tcp-tls.md#adding-client-non-blocking-io)
 4. [Starting the TLS Client & Server](https://github.com/wolfSSL/wolfssl-examples/blob/master/tls/tutorial-tcp-tls.md#starting-the-tls-client--server)

-## Incorporating CyaSSL TLS
+## Incorporating wolfSSL TLS
-To incorporate CyaSSL TLS into your client or server you need to first configure and install the CyaSSL library to your linux machine.
+To incorporate wolfSSL TLS into your client or server you need to first configure and install the wolfSSL library to your linux machine.
 After you have done that, you can then run `make` to compile the TLS versions into an executeable.

-### Installing CyaSSL
+### Installing wolfSSL
-+ Download and extract the CyaSSL package from [here.](http://wolfssl.com/yaSSL/Products-wolfssl.html)
++ Download and extract the wolfSSL package from [here.](http://wolfssl.com/yaSSL/Products-wolfssl.html)
 + In terminal, navigate to the root of the extracted folder.
 + Type `./configure` press enter.
 Wait until it finishes configuring.
 + Type `make` press enter.
-+ Type `sudo make install`, this will install the CyaSSL libraries to your machine.
++ Type `sudo make install`, this will install the wolfSSL libraries to your machine.

-CyaSSL libraries should now be installed to your machine and ready to use.
+wolfSSL libraries should now be installed to your machine and ready to use.
 You can now make and run the server and client examples.

 ## Server TLS Tutorial

 ### Basic TLS Server
-To begin, we will be re-writing the basic `server-tcp.c` with CyaSSL.
+To begin, we will be re-writing the basic `server-tcp.c` with wolfSSL.
 The structure of the file will be almost identical.
 To begin, we will need to include the wolfssl libraries with the rest of our includes at the top of the file:

 ```c
 #include <stdio.h>